How much debt is too much debt

 I have a mortgage, car payments, and a few credit cards on the go right now.
 I try to stay on top of my debts and I also try to use my credit cards sparingly.
 I thought I had everything under control but keeping up with the bills is starting to get tough.
 It’s really feeling like there is no end to my monthly payments.
 I’m starting to get concerned… how much debt is too much debt?

 Let me start by saying you’re not alone.
 Household debt is on the rise in Canada.
 The most recent statistics show that the debt load of Canadians rose by 7.2 percent since last year.
 Even scarier: for every $1 that Canadians earn, they owe an average of $1.69.
-There are many factors that play into this, a main one being high housing costs.
+There are many factors that play into this, the main one being high housing costs.

 But don’t get me wrong.
 Debt, in itself, is not evil.
 There is such a thing as “good debt,” spent on investments such as education or real estate.
 Credit cards, on the other hand, lead to one of the worst forms of “bad debt,” with sky-high interest rates and payment schedules designed to minimize payments and balloon total costs for the consumer.